-The Receivers page allows the user to set the region for the device (North America, Europe, Japan), the desired band (AM, FM, Weather (WX), Public Service (PS)), and the frequency which can be selected from a pull-down box to ensure valid frequencies for that band and region.
-In FM Band, the user can also select whether to enable De-Emphasis in the audio and whether to force the receiver to Mono (forcing the receiver to Mono on Tuner 1 will also set the MPX output for a Mono signal).
-There is a pull-down box to set the update rate for the "Modulation Analyzer" and "Receiver Status" pages.
-The default update rate is 1.0 second but it can be adjusted to 500msec for fast Ethernet connections or 1 minute for very slow connections.
-A description of the Bandwidth Filter, Audio Output Level, PPM Threshold, and Holdoff Time can be found in TUNER SETUP MENU section.
+The Receivers Setup page, FIGURE 19, allows the user to set the region for the device (North America, Europe, Japan), the desired band (AM, FM, Weather (WX), Public Service (PS) ), and the frequency which can be selected from a pull-down box to ensure valid frequencies for that band and region.
+In FM Band, the user can also select whether to enable De-Emphasis in the audio and whether to force the receiver to Mono (forcing the receiver to Mono on Tuner 1 will also set the MPX output to a Mono signal).
+There is a pull-down box to set the update rate for the MODULATION ANALYZER and RECEIVER STATUS pages.
+The default update rate is 1 second, but can be adjusted to between 250 msecs for fast Ethernet connections and 1 minute for very slow connections.
+Descriptions of the Bandwidth Filter and of the Audio Output Level can be found in the TUNER SETUP MENU Section.